Texas Military Forces: Awards and decorations

 Awards and decorations of the Texas Military are the medals, ribbons, badges, tabs, trophies, plaques, certificates, memorials, monuments, holidays, and general honors that recognize service and achievement in the Texas Military Forces.

 Conflicts

 The history of conflicts involving the Texas Military Forces spans over two centuries, from 1823 to the present, under the command authority (the ultimate source of lawful military orders) of four governments including the Texan government (in 3 incarnations), the U.S. government, the Mexican government, and the Confederate government.

 Capability

-After the United States Armed Forces, Texas Military Forces are the most capable, mission-ready forces in the United States.
+The Texas Military Forces are the most capable forces among the state National Guards (Army and Air).
 They include infantry, paratroopers, special forces, armored cavalry, field artillery, communication, cyber, intelligence, support, medical, engineering, civil affairs, and weapon of mass destruction response units totaling over 23,000 service members.
 It also maintains a fleet of manned and unmanned aircraft with strike, reconnaissance, and transport capabilities, a fleet of rotorcraft, and a fleet of riverine watercraft.
 It maintains a statewide network of garrison, training, and monitoring installations.
 It maintains command and control through shelter and mobile tactical operations centers.